dell/csm-docs/content/docs/release/_index.md

 > * <span><span/>{{< message text="16" >}}
 > * <span><span/>{{< message text="24" >}}

+## Release Notes for v1.16.3

+### Fixed Issues

+- CSM PowerMax - Fix Driver deleted volume before driver is able to attach with no DeleteVolume when driver is installed with multiple controllers.
+- CSM PowerMax - Fix failed detection of existing portgroups on v3 arrays.
+- CSM PowerFlex - Fix Support for ROX - MULTI_NODE_READER_ONLY access mode with CSI PowerFlex.

 ## Release Notes for v1.16.2

 ### Fixed Issues